solvialab/infragate-landing/docs/readme.md

 # Infragate

-**Internal Developer Platform for Oracle Cloud — automated OKE lifecycle management for teams.**
+**OCI-native Internal Developer Platform (IDP) for OKE on Oracle Cloud â€” automated lifecycle management and governance for platform teams.**

-Infragate is an internal developer platform that lets engineers spin up, scale, and tear down managed Kubernetes clusters on OCI without needing cloud console access, IAM knowledge, or Terraform expertise.
-A cluster is ready in minutes — no tickets, no waiting.
+Infragate is a self-hosted internal developer platform (IDP) that lets engineers spin up, scale, and tear down managed Kubernetes clusters on OCI without needing cloud console access, IAM knowledge, or Terraform expertise.
+A cluster is ready in minutes â€” no tickets, no waiting.

 ---